 Wanda.
 There are multiple versions of a puppet (wanda) according to specific moments in their biography, moods, episodes or even parts of a story (i.e., court vs. battle wanda).
 However, there is much disagreement on what specific wanda should be called.
-We include here the names to give an indication of the range of versions of a given character rather than for the comprehensive description of the meaning and characteristics of each wanda.
+Here, we include the various names to give an indication of the range of versions of a given character rather than for the comprehensive description of the meaning and characteristics of each wanda.

 Characters in the same scene.
 The list of all characters that appear together with the current character in a scene (adegan).
 The weight is the amount of times each pair of characters is present in the same scene.
-In the default view, the table is arrange in decreasing order, but this can be modified by clicking on the table headers.
+In the default view, the table is arranged in decreasing order, but this can be modified by clicking on the table headers.
 Users can also search through the table.
-Clicking on any of the characters' names redirects to their entries in the encyclopedia.
+Clicking on any of the characters' names redirects the user to their entries in the encyclopedia.

 Plot descriptions (balungan lakon)